-Laser stretch mark removal is one of the most common treatments performed at the SpaMedica Dermatology centre in Toronto.
-While stretch marks occur to most pregnant women, they also affect some adolescents during puberty and people who gain or lose weight rapidly through eating or from exercise and/or muscle building.
-Stretch marks are characterized by striae, which initially appear red but gradually may fade to a silvery white colour.
+Laser removal is one of the most common treatments performed at the SpaMedica Dermatology Centre in Toronto.
+While stretch marks often occur to pregnant women, they can also affect adolescents during puberty and people who have gained or lost weight rapidly.
+These marks are characterized by striae which initially appear red but may gradually fade to a silver, white colour.

 Are You A Candidate for Stretch Mark Removal?

 It is recommended not to have an active tan on the area you wish to be treated.
-Your SpaMedica Toronto stretch mark removal expert will discuss all pretreatment requirements during your consultation.
+Your SpaMedica expert will discuss all pretreatment requirements during your consultation.